juanoubi6/theAmazingCodeExample/README.md

 Code example for test purposes

+Tools needed to run this example:
+-RabbitMQ (configure host and port on config.go)
+-NATS

 Functionalities:

 Signup/Login
--Login with email/password or Google account using oauth2 -Password recover (via email)
+-Login with email/password or Google account using oauth2.
+JWT will be generated and exchanged in each request -Password recover (via email)

 User profile